zapabob/ROCm/README.md

 	4096 rank_513556_1
 ```

-Finally, these traces may be combined using the merge traces script (<insert link here>).
+Finally, these traces may be combined using the [merge traces script](https://github.com/ROCm-Developer-Tools/rocprofiler/blob/rocm-4.3.x/bin/merge_traces.sh).
 For example,

 ```
 	$  ./merge_traces.sh -h